open-horizon/devops/mgmt-hub/WSL2.md

 ### Download, modify, then run the installer

 Instead of using the command shown in the main README.md to start the All-In-One setup, it is recommnded in the WSL2 environment to first install only the Manageement Hub, then separately install the Agent, if desired.
-Follow these steps to install the Management Hub (as `root`):
+Follow these steps to install the Management Hub (as `root`).
+First, download the installer script:

 ```bash
 curl -sSL https://raw.githubusercontent.com/open-horizon/devops/master/mgmt-hub/deploy-mgmt-hub.sh -o deploy-mgmt-hub.sh
 ```

 Open the script in test editor of choice, set ```EXCHANGE_WAIT_ITERATIONS``` to ```120```

 Run this command (as `root`) to install the Management Hub but **not** install the Agent: